-The Bear Lake Scenic Byway takes you along the scenic west shore of the turquoise waters of Utah’s Bear Lake.
+The Bear Lake Scenic Byway takes you along the scenic southwest shore of the turquoise waters of Utah’s Bear Lake.
 The lake’s unique color ... viewed from above as you drive down towards it ... will amaze you.

-But they’ve grown and evolved to welcome the many people who flock to Bear Lake to play and relax.
+It follows State Route 30 between the towns of Garden City and Laketown.
+These two towns are historically small agricultural towns.
+They have grown and evolved to welcome the many people who flock to Bear Lake to play and relax.
 Especially in the summer.

 The lake’s unique color comes from the reflection off limestone deposits suspended in the lake.
 If you want to read more about the Bear Lake area, visit my Bear Lake State Park page.

 You can get to Bear Lake by driving up Logan Canyon along US-89 to Garden City.
 Take a right and follow the road along the south edge of the lake.
 This road … the Bear Lake Scenic Byway … ends at Laketown.

 Bear Lake itself is a crown jewel in Utah's treasure chest.
 Its vibrant turquoise blue waters against the

 backdrop of rolling mountains and clear blue skies provide an unparalleled

 souls can engage in a multitude of activities around Bear Lake.
 Explore the extensive network of hiking